kexiZeroing/kexiZeroing.github.io/src/posts/swr-swc-msw.md

 }
 ```

-React Query takes the good parts of Apollo and brings them to REST.
-It works with any function that returns a Promise and embraces the stale-while-revalidate caching strategy.
+React Query, as an async state manager, works with any function that returns a Promise and embraces the stale-while-revalidate caching strategy.
 The library tries to keep your data as fresh as possible while at the same time showing data to the user as early as possible.
-1. Is an async state manager
-2. `staleTime` is your best friend
-3. Treat parameters as dependencies

 > TanStack Query is a server-state library, responsible for managing asynchronous operations between your server and client.
 Vuex, Pinia, Zustand, etc. are client-state libraries that can be used to store asynchronous data.